shiini2/json-path-at-cursor/README.md

 1. Open a JSON or JSONC file in VS Code.
 2. Place your cursor anywhere inside the JSON structure.
-3. Run the command **Get JSON Path at Cursor** (search for `jsonPathFinder: Get JSON Path at Cursor` in the Command Palette, or bind it to a shortcut).
+3. Run the command **Get JSON Path at Cursor** (search for `JSON Path at Cursor: Get JSON Path at Cursor` in the Command Palette, or use the shortcut).
 4. The JSON path will be shown in an information message, with an option to copy it to your clipboard.

 ## Example